pypeit/PypeIt/doc/object_finding.rst

 appear.

-Finally, there are two buttons on the right hand side of the GUI that allow you to exit the interactive tracing and continue with the data reduction. **Please use these exit buttons instead of killing the window from the menu bar**.
-The button labelled "Continue (and save changes)" will exit the interactive session and use the object traces that you have interactively defined.
+Finally, there are two buttons on the right hand side of the GUI that allow you to exit the tracing and continue with the data reduction (if running interactively) or print out a script for you to include in your .pypeit file. **Please use these exit buttons instead of killing the window from the menu bar**.
+The button labelled "Continue (and save changes)" will exit the session and use the object traces that you have interactively defined (or print to screen the relevent text needed for inclusion in the .pypeit file).
 The button labelled "Continue (don't save changes)" will exit the interactive session and use the object traces that PypeIt found automatically (i.e. all of your interactive changes will be ignored).